Fogits/num_to_words/num_to_words/README.rst

 Num to words
 ============
-This module allows you to convert invoice amount to text. you can choice the language and currency from account setting.
+This module allows you to convert invoice amount to text. you can choose the language and currency from account setting.

 Getting Started